Bijesse/rockPaperScissors_Adv/README.md

 `git push origin master`

+###2) Rock Paper Scissors in the console
+Before getting started with this project you must first create a functioning Rock, Paper, Scissors game in the console.

+In order to do this complete tasks 1 and 2 in the code.
+Follow the directions in the comments.

-###2) index.html
+###3) index.html
-The HTML file in this repo is not fully complete as of right now.
-Follow the comments within the file before moving on to the script.js file.
+Now that you have the logic behind this game working, go into the HTML file in this repo is not fully complete as of right now.
+Follow the directions in the comments.

-###3) script.js
-Use the comments within the script.js file to help you complete the missing components of this game.
-Luckily, the former intern left very detailed comments that are easy to follow.
+###4) User Choice Assignment
+Redfine the `userChoice` variable to none.
+Now use jQuery to assign a new value to userChoice depending on what the user clicks.

 ###Bonus)
 Your Manager has offered a stipend of $500 for each of the bonus requirements listed below: